RedGlare96/CsvScraper/readme.md

 ## Proxies
 The script allows configuring a proxy with the provided configurations
 ### Set proxy
 You can set a proxy by entering the appropriate proxy username, password, url and port that is provided by your proxy provider.
-These are standard and a prt of every proxy service no matter who is supplying it.
+These are standard and a part of every proxy service no matter who is supplying it.

 ![Proxy config](./readme_images/proxy_config.png)
 ### Implementation
-The config values are implemted this way
+The config values are implemented this way

 ![Proxy implementation](./readme_images/proxy_implement.png)